 There are two options open to you: either you develop a website specially dedicated to your innovation challenge, or you use an already existing platform.

 Whatever the solution, it is important to stay customer-centric in your reflection: what are the platforms on which your communities would be more likely to commit.

-The platform constitutes a crucial element of reinsurance for your target community whether it is the students, the startups, or the developers.
+The innovation management platform constitutes a crucial element of reinsurance for your target community whether it is the students, the startups, or the developers.
 The question is: “Is your brand sufficiently known for your target community to come and participate directly on your platform?”

 Step 2: define the project’s rules and timetable

 By launching your innovation competition, you join an open innovation approach.
 In this context, transparency is a key factor of success.
 You must be clear and honest regarding the rules of the game: who can participate?
 What about the issues, the organization?
 What about intellectual property?…